ayonli/ngrpc/README.md

 - `ngrpc init [flags]` initiate a new NgRPC project
     - `-t --template <string>` available values are "go" or "node"

-    TIP: we can run this command twice with different template for the setup for both languages.
+    TIP: we can run this command twice with different template for the setup for both languages, existing files will be untouched.
 - `ngrpc start [app]` start an app or all apps (exclude non-served ones)
     - `app` the app name in the config file